jeevanjyoti4/advmechsolids2023/README.md

 * [Polar Utilities](https://github.com/jeevanjyoti4/advmechsolids2023/blob/master/polarUtilities.py) This file contains a compilation of various useful function definitions to work with Airy stress functions in the polar coordinate system.
 It can be invoked using `from polarUtilities import *` from another Jupyter Notebook file.

+* [Polar Strain-Displacment](https://github.com/jeevanjyoti4/advmechsolids2023/blob/master/polar_strain-displ.ipynb) This file contains the derivation of the strain-displacement relations in polar coordinates.

+* [Stress Equilibrium Equations in Cylindrical Coordinates](https://github.com/jeevanjyoti4/advmechsolids2023/blob/master/stress_eqb_cyl.ipynb) This file contains the derivation of the stress equilibrium equations in cylindrical coordinates.

 * [Rotating Disk Problem](https://nbviewer.org/github/jeevanjyoti4/advmechsolids2023/blob/master/rotating_disk.ipynb) This file contains the solution of the rotating disk problem.
 It contains explanatory notes and comments.
 There are a few minor changes from the way it was implemented in class.
 This problem is an example of a plane stress case and the solution method is based on obtaining a governing differential equation in the radial displacement variable starting from the stress equilibrium equation in the radial direction.

 * [Flamant Problem](https://nbviewer.org/github/jeevanjyoti4/advmechsolids2023/blob/master/Flamant.ipynb) This file contains the solution of the Flamant problem, where a vertical point load acts on an elastic half space.